 - For holders of a Rules 46/47 license, a new 2002 GT license will be issued at the developmental level of the existing license.
 The addition of this license may be completed only at the graduate level.

-- This program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than the United States (including U.S. Territories) except for U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- This program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program is closed to students residing in countries other than the U.S. except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Note: Beginning June 1, 2014, anyone completing the High Ability Licensure Program must successfully complete the three courses and also take and successfully pass the Pearson Content Test (032 High Ability) in order to have this added to their Indiana license.
 The test is listed under P-12 education on the Indiana Core Assessments website.

 All ISU educator licensure programs and related school programs are accredited by the Indiana Department of Education and National Council for the Accreditation of Teacher Education.

 Graduate students may be eligible for federal student loans if they are admitted into graduate degrees (or first-time teacher certification programs) and meet other eligibility requirements.
 Certificate programs are not eligible for financial aid.
 Private alternative loans can help students pay college expenses that may not be covered by federal loan programs or other financial aid.
 For more information, visit financial aid.